 Lead software development engineers may work independently as consultants or in teams at corporations and organizations.
 These professionals oversee engineers, establishing deadlines and supervising tests and maintenance.

 Median Annual Salary: $110,428

 With experience, computer programming professionals build advanced knowledge and skills to move forward in the field and boost their earning potential.
 Computer science and information technology degrees may include opportunities for students to complete internships and gain valuable technical competencies.
 Entry-level positions provide a foundation for computer programmers to advance into mid-level roles in 1-4 years.

-Computer programmers can also complete industry certifications, join fellow programmers in online networks, and engage in independent exercises to gain experience.
+Computer programmers can also complete coding bootcamps, industry certifications, join fellow programmers in online networks, and engage in independent exercises to gain experience.
 By proactively learning programming languages such as Python, Ruby, and Perl, and by building an understanding of advanced programming concepts, computer programmers position themselves to advance in the field.

 Beyond an academic degree and practical experience, computer programmers have opportunities to earn credentials in programming languages, information technology security, and specialized aspects of computer programming as a whole.
 Not all jobs require industry certifications, but they greatly boost career growth and earning potential.

 Certification programs often include classes, study materials, and exams, all provided by the administering body.
 These credentials are not free, but their cost pays off in the end.

 The IEEE Computer Society, affiliated with the Institute of Electrical and Electronics Engineers, offers professional certificates for computer programmers.
 Professionals can obtain these certificates in penetration testing, forensic investigation, and ethical hacking from the International Council of Electronics Commerce Consultants, or EC-Council, a leading professional organization among information technology and e-business professionals.